dawikur/lel/README.md

 auto like_that          = 1 * _2;
 ```

+**Implementation** Templates, so many templates.
+Cool stuff!

-The separate types of placehodlers are distinguist by template variable
+The separate types of placeholders are distinguist by template variable
 **char**.
 So `Placeholder<'a'>` and `Placeholder<'A'>` are different types.

-You can use any combination of them (only numbets, mixis numbets and letters,
+You can use any combination of them (only numbers, numbers and letters,
-etc) in any order or order.
+etc) in any order or degree.
 The important thing is the arguments during
 evaluation will be assigned with alphabetic (ASCII alphabetic) order.

 So: